cyberbebebe/cs2-profit-checker/README.md

 This browser extension aggregates transaction history from multiple marketplaces, matches buy/sell pairs using crafted item signatures, calculates total wallet balance and generates precise **Profit** and **Tax-like** reports in Excel and JSON formats.

+## 🔍 What it does?

+- Checks if you're logged in on selected marketplaces
+- Fetches FULL transaction history on all enabled marketplaces
+- Handles currencies (CNY, EUR) and sale fees automatically
+- Calculates total wallet balance on all major marketplaces, this includes usable, pending and frozen (in bargains) balances
+- Crafts clean, detailed Profit and Tax-ready reports.
+Tax-ready reports support USD, EUR and PLN currencies currently
+- Operates everything locally on your PC.
+Code of each file is open.

 ## 🚀 Features

 - **Cross-Marketplace Matching:** Matches purchases and sales across different CS2 skin marketplaces using intelligent item signatures (based on Float, Pattern, and Item name).